Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market: Analysis in continuous time

-We use a limit approach to get the extended HJB equation formally.
+We use a convergence approach to formally obtain the extended HJB equation.
 However, we first define the infinitesimal generator and Nash equilibria in continuous time and prove some properties of the optimal control function.